Virginia Mason hospital confirms 2 more deaths among infected patients

 Klebsiella is a common pathogen that often lives in our bodies, including in our intestines, though sometimes it can cause infections if it gets into a part of the body it’s not usually found, according to a post from Public Health – Seattle & King County.

 The bacteria usually spread in health care settings through person-to-person contact, like from contaminated hands, public health officials said.
-Klebsiella can also contaminate surfaces, such as medical equipment and can then spread from the equipment to the patient.
+Klebsiella can also contaminate surfaces, such as medical equipment, and can then spread from the equipment to the patient.
 It does not spread through the air.

 Public health officials say there isn’t a clear incubation period for Klebsiella infections, so people could be carrying the bacteria without showing symptoms for weeks to months.
 Symptoms can also differ depending on where the infection is located, but if the bacteria causes pneumonia, patients could start feeling fevers, chills and other flu-like symptoms.